 UK banks 'involved in multibillion-pound Russian money-laundering scam'

-Some of the UK's top banks allegedly processed around £600 million in a multibillion-pound Russian money-laundering scam.
+Some of the UK's top banks have been accused of processing around £600 million in a multibillion-pound Russian money-laundering scam.

 High street names including HSBC, the Royal Bank of Scotland, Barclays and Coutts are among those involved, The Guardian reported.